tower120/hibit_tree/README.md

 Alas, it is possible that only at terminal node we get empty bitmask.
 But even in this case it is faster then other solutions, since we check multiple intersection possibilities at once.
 In worst case, it degenerates to case of intersecting bitvecs without empty blocks.
 Which is quite fast by itself.

-[^fast-intersection]: And this is arguably THE fastest way to intersect.

 ## Laziness